II Timothy 2:2

 As Brother Raymond and Brother Tim ministered to this group of pastors and aspiring pastors, their hunger to learn more of God’s Word and apply these teachings to their lives was evident.
 Brother Raymond shared on Pastoral Care and Shepherding.
 Brother Tim shared some points on Leadership in General and also encouraged them to fight the good fight of faith, putting on the whole amour of God as in Ephesians chapter 6.
 The verse that came to mind as we observed their hunger and desire was, Matthew 5:6 which promises those that desire hunger and thirst after righteousness shall be filled.
 The spirit of God was very keenly felt throughout the week and at the closing of the last service, Brother Raymond gave an invitation for them to recommit their lives and their ministry to God anew.
 There was an overwhelming response as they knelt and prayed and shed tears and called out to God in commitment and prayer.

 Our Prayers are with the Church in The Himalayan region of the world as it grows and as these native Pastors continue to shepherd their people and continue to spread the Gospel of our Lord and Savior Jesus Christ.
 Also, let us support MTM in prayer as they go and preach the all things of Jesus Christ.

 Editor’s Note; Tim & Cindy Miller live near Berlin Ohio.
 Tim has pastored at Faith Haven Mennonite Church in Mt Hope for 30 years.
-They have 6 children and it was a joy to have their son Chad serve the Lord in Nepal, alongside his father.
-Thank you, Tim, for giving to the Lord and His people through serving with MTM!
-May God richly bless you for it.
+They have 6 children and it was a joy to have their son Chad serve the Lord in Nepal, alongside his father, as they have many children and found a playground, they put the right marking thanks to resources online, click here to learn more.